misrakberhe/Scary_Stories_NLP/README.md

 Here is a 3 minute presentation giving a general overview of what its about: https://www.loom.com/share/4baba399f75f48f780783aff4e1ed5df

+### Overview of the project

+The model was trained exclusively on news articles with the same architecture of GPT-2 and my goal was to use it to create scary stories.
+It was my first time working with transformers, so I tried a number of transfer learning methods, freezing the entire model and adding new linear layers, freezing some transformer layers and letting others be changed, and so on.

+What I settled on was adding additional transformers into the model and keeping the rest of the model the same to train on my data.
+I judged this was the best method because the output was the most consistently intelligible from all the methods I tried.

+One reason I felt most of the attempts were unintelligible were because the dataset is small ( approximately 4000+ stories) with highly variable writing patterns.
+A second reason is that since the model is trained on a huge corpus of news articles, it would need a lot more examples of story structure to convert the news story structure.
+A third reason is that my initial assumption on how transfer learning with transformers would have worked.
+I was imagining the content of my dataset would impose itself on the news story structure of the original model.
+I’m doubtful that transfer learning would create any kind of style transfer in this way without scary stories already written in a news style.

 ### How to Generate Text

     Generate.ipynb